 as the vendors and contractors with whom they do business, to make a good faith effort

 to procure materials, supplies, equipment and services (including printing) from NYS

 certified MWBEs and to meet University-established goals for MWBE participation in

 a State contract.

-Empire State Development Corporation (ESDC).
-The University’s agency specific
+the Empire State Development Corporation (ESDC).
+The University's agency

 year in a MWBE Guidance Bulletin, Volume 5 (2014) MWBE-EEO